vjvasiljev/SelfGrowAI/README.md

 ## Entry 045 — Failed to apply patch for task 181: Install Black for Python code formatting (2025-04-19 13:03:54)

+## Entry 046 — Failed to apply patch for task 182: Update the diff parsing logic to better categorize changes (2025-04-19 13:03:59)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.